codingdave/SortPhotosWithXmp/README.md

   * with a HashSet look up for duplicates?
   * Maybe store the HashSet database on disk to speed up further iterations?
 * 0/0 duplicates found.
 Does it even work?
+* Duplicate command logs to console that it calculates hashes.
+Thats it?
+* Duplicate command crashes.
+It consumes all the available memory?

 ## TODO-Action wise
 * run for Pictures, sorted-Pictures, and all other unprocessed sources